kei51e/kei51e.github.io/_posts/2015-05-16-visual-studio-code.md

 went with one originally from Google.

-Anyway, I spent a couple of hours to check this new editor, and so far I really like it.
+Anyway, I spent a couple of hours to check out this new editor, and so far I really like it.
-The best part is, it is really lightweight and quick.
+The best part is, it is really lightweight and quick comparing to the Atom editor that I currently use.
 Scrolling is very smooth even with a huge file, it doesn't slow down even if you open a folder including a lot of files and folders in it.
 UI is simple and easy.